TechConnects/androidifl/sdk-app/README.md

 Be sure to set realistic goals for your students.
 Programming is difficult, but much can be accomplished with a little work.

-Debugging code is a very real skill that professional developers have that includes attendtion to detail and an understanding of syntax.
+Debugging code is a very real skill that professional developers have that includes close attention to detail and an understanding of syntax.
 Create a simple example that has students identify a problem with the function of an app, and debug the code to create a soltuion.